 Cost can vary depending on the type of programme you want to undertake, the duration, the location, or the mode of study.
 MBA programmes range in value from £10,000 up to more than £50,000 – as a general rule, expect to pay about £20,000-£25,000.

 More than four in five (82%) MBA graduates surveyed by AMBA in 2019, think their MBA represents good value for money.

-If you want stay working at your current company or cannot afford to give up a salary for year, then a part time MBA is still a great option for you, as you can continue to work full time.
+If you want to remain working at your current company or cannot afford to give up a salary for a year, then a part-time MBA is still a great option for you, as you can continue to work full-time.

 What MBA funding options are available?